ilyaperepelitsa/CV/README.md

 keras is pickling the model weights, writing logs, model saving weights only if there is improvement in test accuracy/loss.
-I tried playing with outputting convolutional weights as well but something went wrong and instead of a weights array I got a vector of pixels from convolutional layers (whis)
+I tried playing with outputting convolutional weights as well but something went wrong and instead of a weights array I got a vector of pixels from convolutional layers (which is very odd but
+I) co)

 * Common learning - I started putting together some basic sklearn custom transformers.
 I want to pick it up later and make them work properly with